Here we answer what is a master suite including the comparison between master suite vs master bedroom and dual master suite pros & cons.

 The setting of the largest room to the head of the house became a trend in the mid-1900s.
 This is the time when people started to relax and have more time at home through the regulation of the 40 hours/week working schedule.
 People could also afford a house with a larger bedroom at that time.

-And when the master bedroom has direct access to its own private room, this is where it enters the “master suite” territory.
+When the room has direct access to its own private room, this is where it enters the “master-suite” territory.
 Check our gallery of modern master bedroom design ideas.

 And in order to provide that comfort and security (as well as entertainment), the room is filled with amenities to provide just that.
 And this may include the following: